KarmaKami994/KarmaKami994/README.md

-Hello World, my name is Karim
+Hello World, my name is Karim, A Passionate DevOpsler

-Passionate DevOpsler

 I've been working in many different fields of IT but never felt like i could bring out my full potential until i started to go on the path of DevOps where i found myself having the most fun working.* <br />